 EFPIA: Healthcare professionals and healthcare organisations will be informed by the company or companies they work with of the intent to disclose.
-In order for the disclosures to be made public, and if the company based its disclosure on consent, healthcare professionals need to give their consent for the information to be made public.
-This usually will be managed through a clause in the contract between the healthcare professional/healthcare organisation and the company.
-[Q&A-Q14]
+In order for the disclosures to be made public, and if the company based its disclosure on consent, healthcare professionals need to give their consent for the

 Where individual consent has been used as a basis for publication (rather than legitimate interest) and healthcare professionals do not grant consent to disclose payments, then the payments will be www.efpia.eu 8 disclosed on an aggregate basis.
 Each company will disclose the number of health professionals that did not grant consent and the total amount paid to them.
-[Q&A-Q18]
+[Q&A - Q18]

 When a healthcare professional withdraws their consent for the information to be publicly disclosed, the data controller (the company) is obligated to remove the data related to payments made to that individual from the public domain.
 Instead, the data related to payments will be added to the aggregate total of payments made to health professionals that have not given consent to disclose and this aggregate figure will be published along with the number of healthcare professionals that did not give consent.
-[Q&A-Q19]
+[Q&A - Q19]